Alauddin Riayat Shah of Pahang: Seal

-The seal is regarded as the earliest known Islamic seal from the Malay peninsula.
+The seal is regarded as the earliest known Islamic seal from the Malay Peninsula.

 Union with Johor

-In 1615, in confirmation on their treaty with Johor at Malacca in August 1615, the Portuguese escorted Raja Bujang, a relative from Johor ruling house, to Pahang to take possession of the state.
-This Johor-Portuguese treaty angered Iskandar Muda, Ruler of Aceh, who after having sacked Johor's capital Batu Sawar a month later in September 1615, and put Sultan Abdullah to exile, devastated Pahang in 1617.
+In 1615, in confirmation on their treaty with Johor at Malacca in August 1615, the Portuguese escorted Raja Bujang, a relative from Johor's ruling house, to Pahang to take possession of the state.
+This Johor-Portuguese treaty angered Iskandar Muda, Sultan of Aceh, who after having sacked Johor's capital Batu Sawar in September 1615, and sent Sultan Abdullah into exile, devastated Pahang in 1617.

-This development however seem at variance with the Chinese accounts which recorded that Sultan Alauddin was still ruling Pahang until 1618.
-However, at this time, Pahang was said to had become a piratical State in which revolts and disorder were rife.
+This development however seem to differ from the Chinese accounts which recorded that Sultan Alauddin was still ruling Pahang until 1618.
+However, at this time, Pahang was said to had become a piratical state where revolts and disorder were common.

-Pahang was nominally merged with Johor in 1623 when Johor's Sultan Abdullah died and succeeded by his nephew Raja Bujang who later emerged as the new ruler of Johor as Sultan Abdul Jalil Riayat Shah III.
+Pahang was nominally merged with Johor in 1623 when Johor's Sultan Abdullah died and was succeeded by his nephew Raja Bujang who later emerged as the new ruler of Johor as Sultan Abdul Jalil Shah III.
 In 1638, Abdul Jalil, in an attempt to reassert his claim, invaded Pahang and established his rule in the state.
-The event marked the complete union of Johor and Pahang, and the establishment of Johor Empire.
+The event marked the complete union of Johor and Pahang, and the establishment of the Johor Empire.